alexbfree/thesis/src/chapter-9.md

   - participation in open data, PDE, civic hacking or _MyData_ communities; or even
   - individual self-experimentation with HDR tools, rights and capabilities

-This concludes Part Two of the thesis.
-In the next and final chapter [[Chapter 10](#chapter-10)], I reflect upon the legacy and contributions of the whole thesis.
+This concludes Section IV of the thesis.
+In the final section, [Section V](#section-v)], the core principles of Human Data Relations are explained, followed by detailed reflections upon the viability, legacy and contributions of the HDR research agenda and of this thesis.

 -----